Order TETRAODONTIFORMES: Families TRIODONTIDAE, TRIACANTHIDAE, TRIACANTHODIDAE, DIODONTIDAE and TETRAODONTIDAE

 Lophodiodon Fraser-Brunner 1943 lophos, crest, proposed as a subgenus of Diodon with two-rooted, erectile spines only on front of head

-Lophodiodon calori (Bianconi 1854) patronym not identified but almost certainly in honor of Bianconi’s colleage at University of Bologna, Luigi Calori (1807-1896), physician and human-anatomy professor [presumably a noun in apposition, without the patronymic “i”]
+Lophodiodon calori (Bianconi 1854) patronym not identified but almost certainly in honor of Bianconi’s colleage at University of Bologna, Luigi Calori (1807-1896), physician and human-anatomy professor [presumably a noun in apposition, without the genitive “i”]

 Tragulichthys Whitley 1931 tragula, javelin, referring to numerous sharp spines on body; ichthys, fish